loro-dev/loro-excalidraw/README.md

 # Loro Excalidraw Example

+- This demo serves as a proof of concept for the Loro Excalidraw integration.
+It's not optimized for production use.
 - Play online at https://loro-excalidraw.vercel.app/
 - This demo simulates syncing via BroadcastChannel.
 You can open several tabs to simulate multiplayer.
   - Currently, if you open a new tab after editing, the new tab won't get the old updates from the others